 2. Remember to include publication details on the first page (e.g., journal title, etc.) so that others can cite your paper properly.

 3. You are free to go for a repository of your choice.
 The recommended repositories are:

-4. After you posting your postprint, you are welcome to announce it with the hashtag #PostprintPledge at the Facebook group Applied Linguistics Research Methods--Discussion.
+After posting your postprint, you are welcome to announce it with the hashtag #PostprintPledge at the Facebook group Applied Linguistics Research Methods--Discussion and at IRIS Database.
 Don't wait until you publish a new paper; pick a paper you have already published and share it now!